zAlweNy26/AlweStats/README.md

 > I have established that the maximum **ship speed** is equal to **30 kts** and the maximum **wind speed** is equal to **100 km/h**,
 > so the values ​​are proportioned according to this.

-### Things I hope to add as soon as possible
+### Things I want to do as soon as possible

 - Optimize the movement of blocks with the editing mode
-- Detailed item informations
+- Add detailed item informations
-- A compass
+- Add a compass
-- A custom minimap
+- Add a custom minimap
-- Custom pins
+- Fix the known issues

-### Known bugs
+### Known issues

 - Health starts showing from second hit for rocks and minerocks.
 - Name doesn't show for small environment elements.
 - Remaining time doesn't work properly for beehives.

 ### Changelog

+**3.6.0**
+- Added distance and direction from closer portal as element in the status effect list
+- Added distance and direction from claimed bed as element in the status effect list
+- Fixed the percentage color
+- Centered the mouse position when moving block while in editing mode
+- Added new config values to match the new additions

 **3.5.0**
 - Added the possibility to enable a rotating minimap that follows the player camera rotation